johnrearden/less-is-more/README.md

 - ### Tips Panel
     - The tips panels consist of an image on a black rounded background, with text in silver (below on desktop, to the side on mobile).
 The salient feature of each image is in colour, while the background has been grayscaled to match the site theme.
+    - Each tip has a 'more' link with icon at the bottom, which links to an article on another site, opening in a new browser tab.

 <img src='assets/documentation_images/tips.png'
      alt='Picture of tips panel'>

+- ### Features left to implement
+    - A calculator which shows the cumulative effect (in percentage?) of applying each of the tips in each category.

 ---